 As a property manager, you're always looking for ways to maximize operational efficiency and minimize utility loss.
 One often overlooked area among utilities is the water bill.
 In most cases, property managers and landlords don't pay enough attention to water use.
-But, if you've ever received a high water bill or ever discovered a frozen pipe that burst and caused costly water damage, you start to think about how to better prevent water related costs.
+But, if you've ever received a high water bill or ever discovered a frozen pipe that burst and caused costly water damage, you start to think about how to minimize water related costs.

 Water is the new fire.
 Water related issues account for the number 1 insurance claim.
 The price of water is increasing every year.
-Rather than react to unexpected water costs, it is possible to be proactive and avoid surprise water costs.
+Rather than react to unexpected water costs, it is possible to be proactive and minimize surprise water costs.

 Here are 5 reasons why you should track your water use in real-time.

 Every property has a water usage profile.
 It's like a fingerprint that identifies what typical water use looks like.
-Do tenants or occupants typically use 3 cubic meters from 8 AM to 9 AM every weekday but never on the weekend?
+Do tenants or occupants typically use 20 gallons from 8 AM to 9 AM every weekday but never on the weekend?
 Well, with unusual water alerts, if something is using water on Sunday at 8 AM - which deviates from the profile - you'll get a notification on your phone.
 By monitoring water use in real-time, you have immediate knowledge of the goings on at your property.

 If a property is supposed to be vacant, water consumption should be 0.
 Any water use above 0 indicates a potential flood or leak, and you'll be able to take proactive steps to avoid a high bill or water damage.